How to wax snowboard yourself, and which kit is the best?

 Let's address your doubts first if you're new to snowboarding.
 "Why do you need to wax your snowboard?"
 I'm frequently asked.
 Isn't the ground already slick?
 What's more, isn't snow already slippery?"
 All valid points, but...

-In general, all snowboards must be hot-waxed (or tuned) on a regular basis.
+In general, all snowboards must be waxed (or tuned) on a regular basis.
 Snowboarding works by reducing friction between the board and the ground, but it does not eliminate it.
 With a protective layer of wax on the board, the residual friction might easily destroy it.

 Regular waxing not only protects the base of your board but also improves your snowboarding experience.
 Because of the reduced friction, a properly waxed snowboard will slide more smoother and much faster.

-How do you wax your snowboard at home?
+Steps to wax your snowboard at home?

 Step 1: Take Off the Bindings